gitlabhq/gitlabhq/doc/administration/uploads.md

     ```

 1. Save the file and [restart GitLab][] for the changes to take effect.
-1. Migrate any existing local artifacts to the object storage:
+1. Migrate any existing local uploads to the object storage:

 >**Notes:**